Opinion Analysis: The confession was corroborated, making any other error harmless, in United States v. Jones

 CAAF granted review of three issues that focused on the admission of the a co-conspirator’s statement:

 I. Whether admission of an alleged co-conspirators confession to law enforcement violated M.R.E.
 801(d)(2)(E).

 II.
 Whether admission of the same confession violated Appellant’s Sixth Amendment right to confrontation.

 III.
 Whether use of the confession to corroborate otherwise unsupported essential elements in Appellant’s own confession violated M.R.E.
 304(g) and United States v.
 Adams, 74 M.J.
 137 (C.A.A.F.).

 Chief Warrant Officer (W2) Jones was convicted of two specifications of larceny of military property, by a general court-martial composed of a military judge alone, and was sentenced to confinement for 17 days, a reprimand, and to be dismissed.
 Jones was acquitted of a single specification of conspiracy to commit the charged larceny offenses.

-But Jones and another Soldier – Master Sergeant (MSG Addington) – used the postal service to mail woodworking tools home, and they were charged with larceny and conspiracy to commit larceny in connection with those mailings.
-During separate CID interrogations, both Jones and Addington admitted to mailing the tools.
-During Jones’ court-martial, the prosecution offered Addington’s confession as a statement made by a co-conspirator during and in furtherance of the conspiracy.
+There was, however, an accomplice.
+Master Sergeant Addington participated in the acts, and he also confessed to military investigators.
+The prosecution offered that confession into evidence as a statement made by a co-conspirator during and in furtherance of the conspiracy.
 Such statements are not hearsay and are admissible under Mil.
 R. Evid.
 801(d)(2)(E) (and the equivalent Fed.
 R. Evid.
 801(d)(2)(E)).
-The defense objected but the military judge admitted Addington’s confession, Jones was convicted, and the Army court summarily affirmed.
+The defense objected but the military judge admitted Addington’s confession (providing ample corroboration for Jones’ confession) and Jones was convicted.